Strivin0311/ads-learning/modeling/perception_and_prediction/object_detection_3d/README.md

 # 3D Objection Detection
-*Here's some resources about 3D Objection Detection*
+*Here're some resources about 3D Objection Detection*

 Intros:
 * This directory contains a bunch of methodologies on 3D Objection Detection, which is the primary task within the perception range.